 Become a Volunteer

-We have a dedicated volunteer corps of more than 950 volunteers.
+We have a dedicated volunteer corps of more than 1,000 volunteers.
 We are so grateful to have such a committed group of capable individuals.
+We have many volunteer opportunities for adults, children, and families!

 In order to volunteer with Lakeview Pantry, you must a Volunteer Training Session.